bbb695/PreventXQaTechTest/README.md

 # PreventXQaTechTest

-Known issues.
+Known issues:
 Driver not shutdown if test fails.
 Test data is read from c:\TestData (need to work out a better location).